NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 In other cases a returned CNAME or IDELEG RR in AliasMode may need further chasing by the resolver.
 <!-- TODO: Add an AliasMode referral without expansion within the zone -->

-With unsigned zones, only if an extensible delegation exists, the IDELEG RRset (or CNAME) will be present in the authority section of referral responses.
+With unsigned zones, only if an IDELEG delegation exists, the IDELEG RRset (or CNAME) will be present in the authority section of referral responses.
 <!-- TODO: Add a referral response for an unsigned zone -->
-If there is no extensible delegation, then the IDELEG RRset (or CNAME) is simply absent from the authority section and the referral response is indistinguishable from an non deleg supportive authoritative.
+If there is no IDELEG delegation, then the IDELEG RRset (or CNAME) is simply absent from the authority section and the referral response is indistinguishable from an non deleg supportive authoritative.
 <!-- TODO: Add a non deleg referral response for an unsigned zone -->

 ## Resolver behavior with authoritative name server support {#behavior-with-auth-support}

-Deleg supporting authoritative name servers will include the extensible delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses.
+Deleg supporting authoritative name servers will include the IDELEG delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses.
-For an unsigned zone, an deleg supporting authoritative cannot return that an extensible delegation is absent (because of lack of an authenticated denial of existence), however with support from the served zone (the zone has the Resource Record provisioned `*._deleg IN IDELEG 0 .`), the authoritative name server can signal support also for unsigned zones (see {{extra-optimized (Extra optimized implementation)}}).
+For an unsigned zone, an deleg supporting authoritative cannot return that an IDELEG delegation is absent (because of lack of an authenticated denial of existence), however with support from the served zone (the zone has the Resource Record provisioned `*._deleg IN IDELEG 0 .`), the authoritative name server can signal support also for unsigned zones (see {{extra-optimized (Extra optimized implementation)}}).

-If it is known that an authoritative name server supports deleg, then no direct queries for the extensible delegation need to be sent in parallel to the legacy delegation query.
+If it is known that an authoritative name server supports deleg, then no direct queries for the IDELEG delegation need to be sent in parallel to the legacy delegation query.
-A resolver SHOULD register that an authoritative name server supports deleg when the authority section, of the returned referral responses from that authoritative name server, contains extensible delegation information.
+A resolver SHOULD register that an authoritative name server supports deleg when the authority section, of the returned referral responses from that authoritative name server, contains IDELEG delegation information.

-When the authority section of a referral response contains an IDELEG RRset or a CNAME record on the extensible delegation name, or valid NSEC(3) RRs showing the non-existence of such an IDELEG or CNAME RRset, then the resolver SHOULD register that the contacted authoritative name server supports deleg for the duration indicated by the TTL for that IDELEG, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
+When the authority section of a referral response contains an IDELEG RRset or a CNAME record on the IDELEG delegation name, or valid NSEC(3) RRs showing the non-existence of such an IDELEG or CNAME RRset, then the resolver SHOULD register that the contacted authoritative name server supports deleg for the duration indicated by the TTL for that IDELEG, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
 Subsequent queries SHOULD NOT include deleg queries, as described in {{recursive-resolver-behavior}}, to be send in parallel for the duration support for deleg is registered for the authoritative name server.

-For example, in {{deleg-response}}, the IDELEG RRset at the extensible delegation point has TTL 3600.
+For example, in {{deleg-response}}, the IDELEG RRset at the IDELEG delegation point has TTL 3600.
 The resolver should register that the contacted authoritative name server supports deleg for (at least) 3600 seconds (one hour).
 All subsequent queries to that authoritative name server SHOULD NOT include deleg queries to be send in parallel.

-If the authority section contains more than one RRset making up the extensible delegation, then the RRset with the longest TTL MUST be taken to determine the duration for which deleg support is registered.
+If the authority section contains more than one RRset making up the IDELEG delegation, then the RRset with the longest TTL MUST be taken to determine the duration for which deleg support is registered.

-For example, in {{alias-response}}, both a CNAME and an IDELEG RRset for the extensible delegation are included in the authority section.
+For example, in {{alias-response}}, both a CNAME and an IDELEG RRset for the IDELEG delegation are included in the authority section.
 The longest TTL must be taken for deleg support registration, though because the TTL of both RRsets is 3600, it does not matter in this case.

 With DNSSEC-signed zones, support is apparent with all referral responses.
-With unsigned zones, support is apparent only from referral responses for which an extensible delegation exists, unless the zone has the Resource Record `*._deleg IN IDELEG 0 .` provisioned (see {{extra-optimized (Extra optimized implementation)}}).
+With unsigned zones, support is apparent only from referral responses for which an IDELEG delegation exists, unless the zone has the Resource Record `*._deleg IN IDELEG 0 .` provisioned (see {{extra-optimized (Extra optimized implementation)}}).

-If the resolver knows that the authoritative name server supports deleg, *and* a DNSSEC-signed zone is being served, then all referrals SHOULD contain either an extensible delegation, or NSEC(3) records showing that the delegation does not exist.
+If the resolver knows that the authoritative name server supports deleg, *and* a DNSSEC-signed zone is being served, then all referrals SHOULD contain either an IDELEG delegation, or NSEC(3) records showing that the delegation does not exist.
-If a referral is returned that does not contain an extensible delegation nor an indication that it does not exist, then the resolver MAY register that authoritative server does not support deleg and MUST send an additional deleg query to find the delegation (or denial of its existence).
+If a referral is returned that does not contain an IDELEG delegation nor an indication that it does not exist, then the resolver MAY register that authoritative server does not support deleg and MUST send an additional deleg query to find the delegation (or denial of its existence).

 # Extra optimized implementation {#extra-optimized}

-An IDELEG RRset on an extensible delegation point, with an IDELEG RR in AliasMode, aliasing to the root zone, MUST be interpreted to mean that the legacy delegation information MUST be used to follow the referral.
+An IDELEG RRset on an IDELEG delegation point, with an IDELEG RR in AliasMode, aliasing to the root zone, MUST be interpreted to mean that the legacy delegation information MUST be used to follow the referral.
-All service parameters for such AliasMode (aliasing to the root) IDELEG RRs on the extensible delegation point, MUST be ignored.
+All service parameters for such AliasMode (aliasing to the root) IDELEG RRs on the IDELEG delegation point, MUST be ignored.

 For example, such an IDELEG RRset registered on the wildcard below the `_deleg` label on the apex of a zone, can signal that legacy DNS referrals MUST be used for both signed and *unsigned* zones: